Lozik/BeloConfigBundle/README.md

 # BeloConfigBundle

 A simple configuration Bundle for Symfony.
 It lets you store configuration variables in the database in an efficient way.
-It uses doctrine ORM for database mnagement.
+It uses doctrine ORM for database management.

 Installation
 ============